infinitywarg/smart-token-id/README.md

 This on-chain metadata can be maintained in the token contract state variables using structs and mappings.

-However, such an implementation requires that any frontend/backend which may require that metadata, or another contract which may build transactions using thet metadata, must query the token contract each time.
+However, such an implementation requires that any frontend/backend which may require that metadata, or another contract which may build transactions using that metadata, must query the token contract each time.

 Solidity provides 256-bit unsigned integers as token ids.
 What if we encode the on-chain metadata into the token id itself, so that it can be destructured anytime, anywhere when required.